microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernanceLifecycleWorkflowTaskDefinition.md

 ```

 ### -Parameters
-The parameters that must be supplied when creating a workflow task object.
+The parameters that must be supplied when creating a workflow task object.Supports $filter(any).
 To construct, please use Get-Help -Online and see NOTES section for PARAMETERS properties and create a hash table.

 ```yaml